 You are at risk if you were not vaccinated, have not had mumps, or have received notification that you may have been exposed to a person with a confirmed mumps infection.
 Please follow the action steps below.

-If you don't feel sick and have never been vaccinated for mumps, Students should call the UHS Allergy/Immunization Clinic (512) 475-8301 to schedule an appointment for a MMR vaccine.
+If you don't feel sick and have never been vaccinated for mumps, Students should call the Allergy, Immunization, and Travel Clinic (512) 475-8301 to schedule an appointment for a MMR vaccine.
 According to the CDC, vaccination after exposure is not harmful and may avert later disease.

 If you don't feel sick and have been vaccinated for the mumps, no action is needed at this time.
 However, if you do start to experience symptoms, follow the steps outlined above under "If you have symptoms."